myCMTN Apply

 Students who fail to submit any step 2 documentation will be prohibited from attending the practicum.

-Proof of current immunizations / vaccinations / TB skin test: Immunizations as outlined in the Practice Education Guidelines and recommended by the BC Centre for Disease Control (2009): diphtheria and tetanus, polio, hepatitis B, measles, mumps and rubella (MMR), varicella and influenza.
-Negative TB skin test or chest x-ray.
+Proof of current immunizations / vaccinations / TB skin test: Immunizations as outlined in the Student Practice Education Guideline and recommended by the BC Centre for Disease Control (2024) include these recommended vaccines: COVID-19, hepatitis B, human papillomavirus (HPV), influenza, measles - mumps -and rubella (MMR), meningococcal C and meningococcal quadrivalent, pertussis, polio, tetanus - diphtheria (Td), and varicella vaccines.
+Negative Tuberculosis (TB) skin test or chest x-ray.

-*Students who do not meet immunization requirements may be prohibited from attending practicum subject to site’s policy
+*Students who do not meet immunization requirements or who do not have recommended vaccines may be prohibited from attending practicum, subject to a site’s policy.

 Fees Domestic International